akropolisio/UTXOxEVM-v0.2/README.md

 Welcome to the UTXOxEVM-v0.2 repository-proposal for the UTXO Network.
 This repository serves as a central hub for transgression of integrating the UTXO blockchain model with Ethereum Virtual Machine (EVM) capabilities and Akropolis current environment.
 It houses a collection of submodules that are critical for the process.

+It's worth noting that Kaon's full codebase extends well beyond what is visible here.
+In total, Kaon encompasses over 1,000,000 lines of code, with approximately 17% of this being open-source and publicly accessible.
+This repository showcases key components of the project while maintaining the integrity and security of proprietary elements.

 ## Repository Structure

 The UTXOxEVM-v0.2 repository includes the following submodules, each with a specific function within the project's ecosystem: